tanmaysurana/CASSI/README.md

 # CASSI: Contextual and Semantic Structure-based Interpolation

-This is the code for our paper "CASSI: Contextual and Semantic Structure-based Interpolation Augmentation for Low-Resource NER" accepted in EMNLP 2023 (Findings).
+This is the code for our [paper](https://aclanthology.org/2023.findings-emnlp.651/) "CASSI: Contextual and Semantic Structure-based Interpolation Augmentation for Low-Resource NER" published in EMNLP 2023 (Findings).

 ## Dependencies